Yandex Cloud

 • Changing the disk type and increasing the storage size

-• Setting up automatic increase of storage size
+• Setting up storage autoscaling

 • Set up alerts in Yandex Monitoring to monitor storage utilization.

-• Increase the storage size to automatically disable the read-only mode.
+• Increase the storage size to automatically disable read-only mode.
 You can also change the disk type.

-• Set up automatic storage size increase.
+• Set up storage autoscaling.

 Set up alerts in Yandex MonitoringSet up alerts in Yandex Monitoring

-2. Select Managed Service for PostgreSQL.
+2. Select the Managed Service for PostgreSQL service dashboard.

 3. Create a notification channel.

-1. Metrics: Set the following metric parameters:
+1. Metrics: Configure the following metric settings:

 • Cloud